Spotlight on NHRC’s Wounded Warrior Recovery Project

-KISSIMMEE, FL (August 20, 2022) Michael Galarneau, principle investigator for Naval Health Research Center (NHRC)’s Wounded Warrior Recovery Project (WWRP), speaks with fellow attendees at the Military Health System Research Symposium.
+“There’s no one-size-fits-all intervention to help all individuals with mild TBI,” said McCabe.
+“They’re going to be experiencing a variety of different issues.
+Having tailored interventions that can target multiple modifiable factors—that’s going to be the way we can get real, lasting, and sustained change.”

+To learn more about the VALOR project and the research their team conducts, visit www.valorprogram.org.

+NHRC’s mission is to optimize military operational readiness through cutting-edge research on warfighter, veteran, and family health.
 NHRC supports military mission readiness with research and development that delivers high-value, high-impact solutions to the health and readiness challenges our military population faces on the battlefield, at sea, on foreign shores and at home.
-(U.S. Navy photo by Amanda Wagner/Released)
+NHRC’s team of distinguished scientists and researchers consists of active-duty service members, federal civil service employees and contractors, whose expertise includes physiology, microbiology, psychology, epidemiology, and biomedical engineering.

 |Date Taken: